-This type of test is done in order to determine if a product’s feature matches its requirements.
+This type of test is done to determine if a product’s feature matches its requirements.
 This generally involves the customer’s feedback or specification.

 For web applications, the automation of this testing can be done directly with Selenium by simulating user expected behaviour.
 This simulation could be done by record/playback or through the different supported languages as explained in this documentation.
 Note: Acceptance testing is a subtype of functional testing, which some people might also refer to.

-This type of test is done in order to determine if a product’s feature functions properly, without issues.
+This type of test is done to determine if a product’s feature functions properly, without issues.

 This generally includes: the tests work without errors